There’s a difference between Marketing & PR. Leave Social Media out of it.

 …the practice of managing the flow of information between an organization and its publics.

-So how is social media, email marketing, online advertising, and websites managing the flow of information?
+So how are social media, email marketing, online advertising, and websites managing the flow of information?
 As I said earlier, it’s all a means to an end.
 The tools you use online are the mechanisms that will help you control the flow of information and allow you to engage in the conversation.

 1. free satellite Avatar